How Long Does It Take to Sell a House to a Cash Buyer?

 Not being honest with the buyer

 The longer the option period, the longer the buyer can back out of the sale without any financial or legal repercussions.
-To ensure a quick sale, you want no or a short option period, so that if the buyer plans to back out, they make that decision quickly.
+While a cash sale takes away worries of the buyer's financing falling through, to ensure a quick sale, you want no or a short option period, so that if the buyer plans to back out, they make that decision quickly.
 This way, if the buyer fails to purchase the home for any reason after the option period, their earnest money will compensate you for the failure to close.

 A low appraisal